ibm-garage-dach/cloud-native-bootcamp-iks/lab-01-docker.md

 hello-world                  latest              bf756fb1ae65        20 mins ago         13.3kB
 ```

-Congratulations, you have done first steps with Docker.
+**Congratulations, you have done first steps with Docker.**

-Optional Lab:
+Optional Lab
 If you want to build your own image you can checkout the **/node_docker** folder in this repository and build your own (look into the README).